aghaeifar/SpinWalk/README.md

 Multiple phantom files can be defined in the configuration file.
 Spinwalk will simulate them sequentially.

-SpinWalk can also generate a digital phantom populated with cylinders or spheres.
-Details about the parameters are available in the help menu (execute *spinwalk -h*).
+SpinWalk `phantom` subcommand can also generate a digital phantom populated with cylinders or spheres.
+Details about the parameters are available in the help menu (execute *spinwalk phantom -h*).

 #### M0 and XYZ0 [optional]